-Those looking for the "usual" pseudo-MPEC listing observations, orbital elements, and ephemerides should click here.
-(Updated July 2018 to include a batch of Hubble, CFHT, Clay telescope, and other previously unreleased astrometry.
+You can click here for the "usual" pseudo-MPEC listing observations, orbital elements, and ephemerides.
+(Which was updated July 2018 to include a batch of Hubble, CFHT, Clay telescope, and other previously unreleased astrometry.
 The following is aimed at a more general audience, to answer some of the questions I've had aimed at me regarding this object.

 With the current orbit solution (which is the best we'll get, I'm assuming, unless somebody tells me they've gotten still more data and not released it yet), the object came from RA=18h 37m 50.1s, dec=+33 51' 21", with an uncertainty of about 6".
 This is about five degrees away from the bright star Vega.

 After it leaves the solar system, it'll be headed toward RA=23h 51m 28.5s, dec=+24 42' 29", with an uncertainty of about one arcsecond.
 This is in the direction of the constellation Pegasus.

 (The uncertainties differ so much because all our data comes from after it passed the sun.
 Try to project the trajectory before that, and any small errors get magnified; a small tweak toward the sun means the object's path gets "bent" at a sharper angle.
 Also, be warned that these are "formal" uncertainties, based on some mathematical principles of error analysis that sometimes founder when faced with real-world errors.
 That is to say, these "formal" uncertainties usually turn out to be at least a little bit underestimated, and sometimes a lot.
 They also assume a very straightforward non-gravitational model, one that is reasonable but probably wrong.)